paketo-buildpacks/rfcs/text/0000-distribute-to-ecr.md

 ### Run Image Mirror

+The corresponding ECR run image should be added to each Paketo builder as a run-image mirror.

 ## Prior Art

 Heroku publishes Cloud Native Buildpack [images][heroku-gallery] to ECR Public in addition to Dockerhub.